bsogata/ics103summer2021/src/morea/home.md

 This course is composed of five [modules](./modules).
 Each module contains the following:

-* One or more [learning outcomes]: the overall goals of the module
+* One or more [learning outcomes](./outcomes): the overall goals of the module
-* One or more [readings]: passive learning activities for you to study
+* One or more [readings](./readings): passive learning activities for you to study
-* One or more [experiences]: active learning activities for you to practice with
+* One or more [experiences](./experiences): active learning activities for you to practice with